llnbn/llnbn/README.md

 * SQL and NoSQL

 ##### 💪🏼 I'm currently working and researching on:
-* Development of IoT systems for industrial monitoring and intelligent campus
+* Development and research in innovation of IoT systems for industry.

 <!--
 ##### I'm learning: